ase34/CityLanterns/README.md

 After 23999 ticks the counter will be reset to 0 and start counting up again.

 ```
-night_time: 12000 			# Default time (in ticks) for groups when lanterns will toggle on
+# Default time (in ticks) for groups when lanterns will toggle on
+night_time: 12500
-day_time: 0 				# Default time (in ticks) for groups when lanterns will toggle off
+# Default time (in ticks) for groups when lanterns will toggle off
+day_time: 23000
-lamps_on_thundering: true	# Should redstone lamps toggle on while it's thundering/raining by default?
+# Default value for groups whether redstone lamps toggle on while it's thundering/raining
+lamps_on_thundering: true
-toggle_delay: 10			# Delay of toggling the lanterns to prevent lags, in ticks (1 second = 20 ticks)
+# Delay in ticks (1/20 seconds) between the switching of the lanterns
+toggle_delay: 10
+# Settings for the lanterns storage
+lanternsstorage:
+  # Storage type, either 'file', 'sqlite' or 'mysql'
+  type: file
+  # Path for file if storage type is 'file'
+  filepath: storage.txt
+  # Path for sqlite file if storage type is 'sqlite'
+  sqlitepath: storage.db
+  # Table to save lanterns for sqlite database
+  sqlitetable: lanterns
+  # URI for mysql database if storage type is 'mysql'
+  mysqlurl: jdbc:mysql://localhost:3306/citylanterns?user=username&password=secret
+  # Table to save lanterns for mysql database
+  mysqltable: lanterns
+groupsstorage:
+  # Storage type, either 'file', 'sqlite' or 'mysql'
+  type: file
+  # Path for file if storage type is 'file'
+  filepath: groups.yml
+  # Path for sqlite file if storage type is 'sqlite'
+  sqlitepath: storage.db
+  # Table to save groups for sqlite database
+  sqlitetable: groups
+  # URI for mysql database if storage type is 'mysql'
+  mysqlurl: jdbc:mysql://localhost:3306/citylanterns?user=username&password=secret
+  # Table to save groups for mysql database
+  mysqltable: groups
 ```

-File Format
+Flatfile Format
 -----------

-Lantern locations in the worlds are saved in `storage.txt`, found in the plugin folder.
+File format specifications for flatfile storage type:
 *[LanternFileStorage#save()](https://github.com/ase34/CityLanterns/blob/master/src/main/java/me/ase34/citylanterns/storage/LanternFileStorage.java#L32)*
-will fill the file with the following structure (applies to v1.9):
+will fill the file with the following structure (applies to >=v1.9):

 <ol>
 <li>The magic number <code>0x43 0x4C 0x31</code> (3 bytes, ASCII <em>CL1</em>)</li>